-The recent release of Radix Themes had me a bit perplexed.
-I felt that some questions weren’t answered:
+The recent release of Radix Themes piqued my interest but I feel some questions aren’t answered:

-How does this solution stack up against other UI component libraries?
-What level of customization should we expect?
-How does it set itself apart in this crowded market of React component libraries?
+How does this solution compare to other UI component libraries, and how difficult is it to customize?
+How does it differentiate itself in this crowded market of React component libraries?

 Background

-Radix Primitives, a library of accessible, unstyled React components, was initially launched towards the end of 2020.
-You can adopt these components independently and style them with any method: CSS classes, Tailwind, CSS-in-JS, etc.
+Radix Primitives is a library of accessible, unstyled React components, initially released in 2020.
+They can be adopted independently, and styled using any approach: CSS classes, Tailwind, CSS-in-JS, etc.

-I suggest reading the Introduction page of their documentation if you’re unfamiliar with headless component libraries.
+I recommend reading the Introduction page of their docs to understand what they’re about if you’re not familiar with headless component libraries.

-In brief, these collections of components implement common web UI patterns, which are not provided by the HTML spec, but are well documented and understood by the web development community.
+But to summarize quickly, these collections of components implement common UI patterns found on the web, that aren’t provided by the HTML spec, but are well documented and understood by the web development community.

-There’s React Aria, for example, which emphasizes accessibility by providing hooks and components for the aforementioned patterns, and Headless UI, which is geared towards compatibility with Tailwind CSS.
+There’s React Aria, which focuses on accessibility with hooks and components for the patterns mentioned above, or Headless UI, which prioritizes compatibility with Tailwind.

 How to use unstyled components

-Let’s delve into how it works in practice by examining some code adapted from the Radix Primitives docs:
+How does it work in practice?
+Let’s look at some code adapted from the Radix Primitives docs:

 import * as React from 'react';